saeedraaza/popspot/README.md

 * Create a `.env` file at root directory and enter the credentials shared by me privately.
 * Run `npm install`
 * Run `npm run start`

+### Note
+* I have used the free version of [Exchange Rates API](https://manage.exchangeratesapi.io/) and there is a chance that it has already used the free API requests.
+Please try to generate a new `API_ACCESS_KEY` from [here](https://manage.exchangeratesapi.io/) if the previous one is not working.
+And then replace the key in `.env` file.